Update: I am not accepting books for review at this time. I am behind in my reviews and am suspending accepting more until I can catch up.

 What will you do with my book when you are finished?
 I’ll probably host a giveaway to my readers and share the love, assuming the winner won’t get upset over a lightly used copy.
 If it is an e-book, I will encourage you to contribute another free e-book copy for the purpose of a giveaway.

 Will you review apps designed to assist special needs children?
-Probably.
-If it wasn’t a big hassle to get it downloaded, etc., I’d be happy to consider an app review
+Um, maybe?
+If it wasn’t a big hassle to get it downloaded, etc., I’d consider it.

 Will you accept other things, such as toys, technology, etc. for review?
-Um…not right now.
-I just don’t know how I feel about that yet.
+Not likely.
+I’ve done it before and for some great products.
+But I always fret about how that is perceived.
 There is some controversy to accepting free stuff for review (the possibility of it influencing the review) that I haven’t quite worked out my thoughts on this yet.
 Please, mom bloggers, do not interpret this as criticism.
-I’m new to blogging, and I’m still learning.
-At this time, I can’t imagine anyone getting overly upset about receiving and giving away free books.
-Then again, I’m a librarian, so I’m probably biased.
+We all have a different blogging style, and this keeps me more comfortable in my own skin.
+At this time, I can’t imagine anyone getting overly upset about receiving and giving away free books, so I’m happy to offer giveaways on free books should you ask.
+Then again, I’m a librarian, so I’m probably biased. 😉